This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Some children with CP need a small pump surgically implanted in the abdomen to deliver the medication to the spine that reduces muscle spasms and pain.

 Surgical procedures are not a magical fix.
 A child having surgery for CP will need physical therapy and lots of recovery time.
 Depending on the type of surgery, therapy may go on for weeks or months.
-A child may need to relearn how to use specific muscles or how to walk.
-This takes time, but in many cases, significant benefits are seen that last for many years.

-Surgery is a big step, but it can also be the difference between pain and relief, a lack of independence and complete mobility.
-Any parent considering surgery must weigh the benefits and risks, after attempts at non-surgical interventions fail, and work with the child’s medical team to determine the best surgical options.
+Surgery is a big step, but it can also be the difference between pain and relief, a lack of independence, and complete mobility.
+Any parent considering surgery must weigh the benefits and risks after attempts at non-surgical interventions fail and work with the child’s medical team to determine the best surgical options.

 Lifelong Financial Assistance for Your Child's Birth Injury